iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Experimental Results

-To benchmark the performance of TCIP, we choose two U-Net models, namely VM \cite{b11} and TM \cite{b14}, two cascaded models, namely RCN \cite{b20} and SDH \cite{b30}, and six multi-scale pyramid models, namely RDN \cite{b17}, PR++ \cite{b31}, I2G \cite{b23}, RDP \cite{b26}, IIRP \cite{b24}, and SACB \cite{b47} as baseline models.
-Table~\ref{tab:1} presents the performance of different registration models on the Mindboggle, LPBA, and IXI datasets, measured using the Dice \cite{b37}, Jacobian determinant ($|{J}_{\phi}|_{<0}$), and inference time (s) metrics.
-Appendix~B presents HD95 \cite{b38}, ASSD \cite{b39}, and MSE metrics for these registration models across all three datasets.
+To benchmark the performance of iPEAR, we choose two U-Net models, namely VM \cite{b11} and TM \cite{b14}, two cascaded models, namely RCN \cite{b20} and SDH \cite{b30}, and eight multi-scale pyramid models, namely RDN \cite{b17}, PR++ \cite{b31}, I2G \cite{b23}, PIVIT \cite{b50}, RDP \cite{b26}, IIRP \cite{b24}, SACB \cite{b47}, and NAP \cite{b48} as baseline models.
+For these baselines, we evaluate them using the same data preprocessing pipeline as iPEAR to ensure a fair comparison.
+To account for randomness, we evaluate each model three times with different random seeds on each dataset and report the averaged results.
+Unfortunately, we are not able to include certain recent baseline models (ReCorr \cite{ReCorr} and RDMR \cite{rdmr}) due to the incompleteness of the released source code.
+Table~\ref{tab:1} presents the performance of different registration models on the Mindboggle, LPBA, and IXI datasets, measured using the Dice \cite{b37}, Jacobian determinant ($|{J}_{\varphi}|_{\leq0}$), and inference time (s) metrics.
+Appendix~\ref{appendix5} presents HD95 \cite{b38}, ASSD \cite{b39}, and MSE metrics for these registration models across all three datasets.
 Table~\ref{tab:flare} presents the performance of different registration models (competing pyramid models in Table~\ref{tab:1}) on the FLARE dataset.
-The experimental results shown in both tables demonstrate that TCIP outperforms all the other registration models on the Dice metric across all four datasets.
-Unlike SACB, which estimates the deformation field only once per decoding layer, TCIP employs TCI to adaptively determine the number of iterations at each layer, thereby yielding superior performance, achieving Dice improvements of 1.3\%, 0.2\%, 0.2\%, and 0.5\% on the four datasets, respectively.
+The results shown in both tables demonstrate that iPEAR outperforms all the other registration models on the Dice metric across all four datasets, with particularly strong gains on Mindboggle, a well-known challenging benchmark with large spatial displacements.
+These gains are largely attributed to FARM, which mitigates the limitation of conventional residual convolutional decoders that are widely adopted by existing models (e.g., SACB).
+Such decoders treat feature channels uniformly and may miss subtle but critical deformation cues.
+Equipped with FARM, iPEAR produces more accurate and robust deformation estimates by emphasizing informative features and suppressing irrelevant ones.
+Furthermore, FARM is lightweight, enabling iPEAR to achieve superior performance with only a modest increase in parameter size (approximately 1.2×) over IIRP.
+Consequently, the inference time does not increase substantially.
+Unlike SACB, which estimates the deformation field only once per decoding layer, iPEAR employs TCI to adaptively determine the number of iterations at each layer, thereby yielding superior performance, achieving Dice improvements of 2.8\%, 0.6\%, 0.3\%, and 2.6\% on the four datasets, respectively.
 Notably, RDP and IIRP also employ iterative strategies.
 However, RDP adopts a fixed number of iterations and IIRP relies on a single-stage stopping criterion evaluation, both of which lead to inferior performance.
-In contrast, our TCIP employs TCI with a dual-stage strategy at each decoding layer, thereby achieving elevated performance while incurring only a marginal increase in inference time over IIRP.
-Furthermore, FERM is designed to be efficient to excel at extracting anatomical structure details and suppresses irrelevant features, thereby enabling TCIP to achieve superior performance with only approximately 80\% of the parameters needed by IIRP.
+In contrast, our iPEAR employs TCI with a dual-stage strategy at each decoding layer, thereby achieving elevated performance while incurring only a marginal increase in inference time over IIRP.